dbousamra/search-engine-scala/Report.md

 My motivation for this project surrounded the understanding and implementation of a search engine.
 I wanted to implement the ideas and techniques we learnt in the first 5 lectures.
 Specifically, inverted indexes, cosine similarity ranking algorithms and natural language processing of queries.
 I wanted to implement a fully working search library that would be comparable in accuracy and speed to Lucene, all without referencing/looking at Lucene in development.

-#Background Information:

-Recently the National Archives of Australia open sourced their database of images.
-I wanted to take advantage of this data (380,000 documents and images with basic metadata) and develop a basic search application using my search library.

 #Architecture and Implementation Details:

 My project is split up into two arbitrary development items: